 Powerful List Profiler for Direct Marketers

-Holland Litho's DataShot is a service provided by our list experts.
-With DataShot, we statistically profile your best customers.
-Here's how it works: You provide us with your house file, which our team profiles and then matches against a comprehensive database of U.S. businesses or consumers to create a customized market penetration analysis.
-The strength of our DataShot service lies in the consumer and business demographic overlays that reveal a trove of detailed information.
+SnapShot is an automated tool that statistically profiles your best customers.
+Within minutes, your house file is matched against a comprehensive database of U.S. businesses or consumers to create a customized market penetration analysis.
+The strength of SnapShot lies in the consumer and business demographic overlays that reveal a trove of detailed information.
 In three simple steps, you can purchase a list of prospects (in your specific trade area) that look just like your best customers.

-A decade ago, a DataShot-like analysis cost several thousand dollars and was only used by the biggest direct marketers.
-With HLPS DataShot, we've made the fee for this service available at a fraction of that price, making it affordable to even small- to moderately-sized marketers, non-profits and political campaigns.
+A decade ago, a SnapShot-like analysis cost several thousand dollars and was only used by the biggest direct marketers.
+With SnapShot, the cost of such a detailed analysis is now available at a fraction of that price, making it affordable to even small- to moderately-sized marketers, non-profits and political campaigns.

-DataShot supports house file uploads of 500 to 100,000 names.
+As a profiling tool, the larger your house list sample, the more accurate your corresponding SnapShot results will be.
+SnapShot supports house file uploads of 500 to 100,000 names.
 The fee is the same, regardless of the list size you choose to profile.
-Try to profile at least 20% of your list to avoid random outliers that are hard to interpret.
-The list is only used to create your DataShot and is treated with complete confidence.
+It is in your interest to profile as large a sample as possible.
+The list is only used to create your SnapShot and is treated with complete confidence.